MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/create-visualization-chart.md

     > [!NOTE]
     >  Organization-owned visualizations can only be created by those users who have the System Administrator or System Customizer role.

 - **Associated Table**: Visualizations are attached to tables.
 More information: [Entities Supported for Visualizations](view-data-with-visualizations-charts.md#SupportedVisualizationEntities).
-You can attach a chart to a supported table by using the [SavedQueryVisualization.PrimaryEntityTypeCode](../common-data-service/reference/entities/savedqueryvisualization.md#BKMK_PrimaryEntityTypeCode) or [UserQueryVisualization.PrimaryEntityTypeCode](../common-data-service/reference/entities/userqueryvisualization.md#BKMK_PrimaryEntityTypeCode) attribute.
+You can attach a chart to a supported table by using the [SavedQueryVisualization.PrimaryEntityTypeCode](../common-data-service/reference/entities/savedqueryvisualization.md#BKMK_PrimaryEntityTypeCode) or [UserQueryVisualization.PrimaryEntityTypeCode](../common-data-service/reference/entities/userqueryvisualization.md#BKMK_PrimaryEntityTypeCode) column.

 <a name="CreateChart"></a>